-The District adopts an annual working budget for all of the governmental funds except for the Building Reserve Fund and the Gift Fund.
+The District adopts an annual working budget for all of the governmental funds.
 A budgetary comparison schedule for these funds has been provided to demonstrate compliance with this budget.

 Notes to the Financial Statements

 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.